Emerging Uses Of Ketamine Depression Treatment For Improving Mood

 • Suicidal thoughts

-Current medical depression treatments
+Current depression treatments

 Current mainstream antidepressants, selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs) were discovered around 60 years ago.
-However, only about 35% of patients on SSRIs may achieve complete remission, leaving as many as five million people in the US with what’s known as “treatment-resistant depression.”
+These medications change the way serotonin is produced and used in the brain.However, only about 35% of patients on SSRIs may achieve complete remission, leaving as many as five million people in the US with what’s known as “treatment-resistant depression.”

 For individuals who experience therapeutic benefits from SSRIs, the effects may take several weeks to be noticed, and there can be a high rate of symptom relapse.
 For some individuals, depression can come back.
-For this reason, there has been an unmet need for antidepressants with more rapid relief, particularly for individuals with stubborn depression or those with suicidal thoughts.
+For this reason, there has been an unmet need for antidepressants with more rapid relief, particularly for individuals with treatment-resistant depression or those with suicidal thoughts.

 Note that medications can work differently for everyone, and many people find benefit in antidepressants.
 If SSRIs or other medications have been prescribed to you by a doctor and work well for you, it may not be necessary to change your treatment.
 Consult your doctor or psychiatrist before stopping or changing your medication.